Get rid of my Headache!

 If you’re not sure which one you have, your Physiotherapist can do specific assessments to determine this and give you an action plan to address the root-cause of your issue.

 These headaches are the ones that feels like there is a rubber band around your head providing a constant squeezing pressure on both sides.
-Common causes are environmental or internal stress, like anxiety and depression.
-Lack of sleep and hunger can trigger it as well.

 Ways to treat this is by releasing the tension in muscles along the jaw and facial region.
 This can be done via specific soft tissue release or dry needling.